-We recently experienced senior leadership changes, and we continue to execute a number of significant business and organizational changes, including acquisitions, divestitures and workforce optimization projects to support our growth strategies.
+In connection with our "Path to 2020," we continue to execute a number of significant business and organizational changes, including workforce optimization projects and acquisitions and divestitures to improve productivity and create efficiencies to support our growth strategies.
 We expect these types of changes, which may include many staffing adjustments as well as employee departures, to continue for the foreseeable future.
-Successfully managing these changes, including the identification, development and retention of key employees to provide uninterrupted leadership and direction for our business, is critical to our success.
-This includes developing organization capabilities in key growth markets where the depth of skilled or experienced employees may be limited and competition for these resources is intense.
+Successfully managing these changes, including the identification, engagement and development and retention of key employees to provide uninterrupted leadership and direction for our business, is critical to our success.
+This includes developing organization capabilities in specific markets, businesses and functions where there is increased demand for specific skills or experiences.
 Finally, our financial targets assume a consistent level of productivity improvement.
 If we are unable to deliver expected productivity improvements, while continuing to invest in business growth, our financial results could be adversely impacted.

-If we are unable to attract, retain and motivate employees, we may not be able to compete effectively and will not be able to expand our business.
+If we are unable to attract, retain and engage employees, we may not be able to compete effectively and will not be able to expand our business.

-Our success and ability to grow are dependent, in part, on our ability to hire, retain and motivate sufficient numbers of talented people, with the increasingly diverse skills needed to serve clients and expand our business, in many locations around the world.
+Our success and ability to grow are dependent, in part, on our ability to hire, retain and engage sufficient numbers of talented people, with the increasingly diverse skills needed to serve clients and expand our business, in many locations around the world.
 Competition for highly qualified, specialized technical and managerial, and particularly consulting personnel is intense.
 Recruiting, training and retention costs and benefits place significant demands on our resources.
-The inability to attract qualified employees in sufficient numbers to meet particular demands or the loss of a significant number of our employees could have an adverse effect on us, including our ability to obtain and successfully complete important client engagements and thus maintain or increase our revenues.
+The inability to attract qualified employees in sufficient numbers to meet particular demands or the loss of a significant number of our employees could have an adverse effect on us, including our ability to execute on productivity initiatives as well as obtain and successfully complete important client engagements and partnerships and thus maintain or increase our revenues.